-The English Literature program equips students with the skills needed for articulate written communication, advanced critical thinking, literary analysis, the presentation of formal research, and creative writing.
-The program adheres to a competency-based curriculum in English grammar and usage, and it offers a varied continuum of courses in the world's great classic and contemporary literature.
+The English Literature program equips students with the skills needed for effective written communication, advanced critical thinking, literary analysis, formal research, and creative writing.
+The program adheres to a competency-based curriculum in English grammar and usage, and it offers courses in the world's great classic and contemporary literature.